 The selection of the above modes will depend on your desired "change over" behavior.
-See the following description of these modes.
+Sections 4.2.1 to 4.2.3 provide descriptions for these modes.

 4.2.1.
 One Change Mode

 You may want the ACO to switch to the backup unit and stay there until you diagnose the issue.
 In this case, use the "one change" mode.
 When an automatic changeover switch occurs, the backup unit is selected and all further changeovers are suspended.
 The Auto LED will flash to indicate a changeover and that attention is needed to troubleshoot the problem.
 The ACO will have to be re-armed after the problem is resolved; otherwise, a failure on the active system will not trigger a switch.
 To re-arm the auto changeover logic, move the CHANGEOVER MODE switch to Manual mode and back to Auto mode.
 Notice that the Auto LED is now on solid, indicating an armed situation.